leviathanbadger/cc-web-components/README.md

   value.
 - `part-rotation` – shows the remaining degrees after removing complete rotations.
+- `percent` – displays the value multiplied by `100` and parses input as a percentage.

 The overlay input used when editing is absolutely positioned, so place `cc-draggable-number` inside a relatively positioned container to keep the